Skip to content

 Role assignment paths:

-• AI Administrator: Assigned via Microsoft Entra admin center > Roles and administrators > AI Administrator
+• AI Administrator: assigned via Microsoft Entra admin center > Roles and administrators > AI Administrator

 Copilot Surface Coverage